25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

   new Promise(executor);
   ```

   - `executor`: A function to be executed by the constructor.
-It receives two functions as parameters: `resolutionFunc` and `rejectionFunc`.
+It receives two functions as parameters: `resolutionFunc` and `rejectionFunc`

 - Creating a Promise: